WRITING YOUR SCREENPLAY: SUSPENSE

 Even if you’re not a thriller writer, even if rom-coms or quiet dramas are your territory, suspense is a must-learn aspect of storytelling.
 Why?
 Because suspense makes for emotional engagement and the all-important turning of the page.

-Last week, we talked about revelation of character.
+Last post, we talked about revelation of character.
 We talked about providing the reader with small nibbles to pique their interest about the depths of a person’s soul or intentions.
 Essentially, we discussed setting up questions or mystery.

 In suspense, the reader often knows more than the characters.
 The reader sees the potential threat before the characters do and squirms, hoping the character makes it out in tact.